 Sony a7r III Build Quality.

 The Sony Alpha 7R III looks similar to its predecessor, the Sony Alpha 7R II.
-Still, when you look a little closer, you’ll notice that there have been a variety of improvements made to the camera’s design.
+Still, when you look a little closer, you’ll notice that various improvements have been made to the camera’s design.

-Although the new camera does not come with a separate drive mode dial or focus mode selector like the one found on the Alpha A9, it does come with a multi-selector joystick that is quite similar to the one seen on the Alpha A9.
+Although the new camera does not come with a separate drive mode dial or focus mode selector like the one found on the Alpha A9, it docomesith a multi-selector joystick thite similar to the one seen on the Alpha A9.

 Because it enables considerably speedier AF point selection, the introduction of the joystick has brought about a significant improvement in handling in comparison to the A7R II.
 This may appear to be a slight change.
 Additionally, the A7R III incorporates a separate AF-ON button for back-button focusing, just like the A9.
 This feature was previously only available on the A9.